-Reading: Making mistakes as a CEO – Q&A with Thor Gunnarsson10 min
+Reading: How to do mistakes as a CEO – Q&A with Mainframe Industries CEO Thor Gunnarsson10 min

 Q&A with Mainframe Industries CEO & Co-Founder, Thor Gunnarsson